sdinteractive/sd-serverdiagnostics/README.md

 # sd-serverdiagnostics
 Server Connector For MageDiagnostics

-Installation Process:
+## Installation Process:

-- Copy the repo contents to the /opt folder on each webserver
+- `git clone` the repo contents to the /opt folder on each webserver

 - cp .env.sample .env